 Founded in 1867, King University (originally King College) is a Presbyterian-affiliated Christian academic community dedicated to the integration of rigorous academic programming and the exploration of faith.
 The University establishes students in a robust liberal arts foundation and offers specialization in a contemporary range of undergraduate degrees.
-These include nursing, security and intelligence studies, exercise studies, and digital media and design, as well as more traditional majors such as mathematics, history and political science, English, biology, and more.
+These include nursing, security and intelligence studies, exercise science, and digital media and design, as well as more traditional majors such as mathematics, history and political science, English, biology, and more.

 Undergraduates have the opportunity to engage in a variety of real-world economic and scientific research opportunities, and to interact with prominent voices examining the intersection of faith and culture.
 On-campus and online learning programs are available, plus a dual degree program in Engineering.
 Graduate and Professional offerings include master’s degrees in nursing, business and education, and a doctoral degree in nursing practice.

 The value of the school’s educational environment has been recognized by U.S. News & World Report, which has named King a Best Regional University in the South for nearly 30 consecutive years.
 King has also been recognized by the Brookings Institution, which in 2016 ranked the University third in Tennessee for preparing students for high-paying careers.